ibm-cloud-docs/vmwaresolutions/services/zerto_ordering.md

 3. On the **Services** page, locate the **Zerto** service and toggle its switch on.
 4. Follow the steps to configure and add the service to your instance.

-If you add Zerto to a vCenter Server instance that has a VMware ESXi™ server that is in maintenance mode, you must use the Zerto Virtual Manager (ZVM) console.
+If you add Zerto to a vCenter Server instance that has a VMware® ESXi™ server that is in maintenance mode, you must use the Zerto Virtual Manager (ZVM) console.
 Use the pre-populated Zerto Virtual Replication Appliance (VRA) IP address to manually deploy the VRA virtual machine (VM).
-{:note}
+{: note}

 ## Ordering Zerto for private-only instances
 {: #zerto_ordering-private-only}

 If you want to add Zerto to a private-only instance, ensure that the following requirements are met:
 * You are responsible for setting up your own proxy server to connect to the internet.
 * You must also configure the Call Home feature for Zerto.
-For more information about Zerto Call Home, see [Zerto Reporting for Enterprise environments (Call Home)](https://www.zerto.com/myzerto/knowledge-base/zerto-reporting-for-enterprise-environments-call-home/){:external}.
+For more information about Zerto Call Home, see [Zerto Reporting for Enterprise environments (Call Home)](https://www.zerto.com/myzerto/knowledge-base/zerto-reporting-for-enterprise-environments-call-home/){: external}.

 ## Related links
 {: #zerto_ordering-related}